SageJasinski/reading-notes/Css-style.md

 }
 ```

-this is a fast way to get an element the color you want, alhtough if the shade of green you want isn't what is provided how do you get a more refined controll over the color?
-Glad you asked my personal favorite way to add color is via the colors hexvalue for example:
+this is a fast way to get an element the color you want, although if the shade of green you want isn't what is provided how do you get a more refined controls over the color?
+Glad you asked my personal favorite way to add color is via the colors hex value for example:

 ```css
 h1 {